 The result is 'Immortality Gene', the first in a novel series by John and Shelia Chapman.
 The ebook of book 1 is FREE and available at multiple retailers

-If you have an ebook reader such as the Kindle Touch, Kindle Fire or Kindle Keyboard, it will do a fairly good job of reading the text to you.
+If you have an older ebook reader such as the basic Kindle Touch, Kindle Fire or even the old Kindle Keyboard, it will do a fairly good job of reading the text to you.
 Unfortunately, Amazon took a backward step in removing this ‘read aloud’ feature from some e-ink Kindle and Kindle Paperwhite e-readers.
 The latest, ‘basic’ Kindles can read text through a Bluetooth headset.

 At this stage it’s enough to send the file as a .doc or .docx file attachment to your Kindle e-mail address.
 There is a little preparation to do first though: